Golf Tutorials

 1. Data Collection and Strategy

 From behind the ball, do your thinking.
 Assess the lie.
 What's the exact yardage?
-Where's the wind now?
-Where is the safest an area of the a-green to miss it if things don't go according to plan?
-This is the analytical a portion, and a great deal of what is it being talked about is that your swing.
-It does need a happen before a you are able approach a ball to hit it.
+Where's the wind?
+Where is the safest area of the green to miss if things don't go according to plan?
+This is the analytical portion, and much of it happens before you approach the ball to hit it.

-In his prime, Kite was a huge proponent a of visualizing a the an perfect shape.
-Standing behind the golf ball, pick a specific a pinpoint a target - not a just 'the an green', but now 'the the a-left the a side a of that an second a bunker'.
-See the ball's trajectory as it goes to that particular spot in space.
-Imagine the ball a-falling out to that place.
-This clarifies a your objective for the a body of evidence to do something like this.
+In his prime, Kite was a huge proponent of visualizing the perfect shot shape.
+Stand behind the golf ball, select a specific pinpoint target - not just 'the green', but 'the left side of that second bunker'.
+See the ball's trajectory as it travels to that particular spot in space.
+This clarifies your objective.

 4. The Commitment Moment